 Again, the numbers 1, 3, 5 and 7 refer to the chord tones in each chord.
 You will also see the distance between each of the chord tones in steps.
 A half step equals the distance from one fret to the next on a same string and a whole step equals the distance of two frets apart on a same string.

-These chord tones for C Major 7 would be C, E, G, and B.
+- C Major 7 has the notes C, E, G, and B.

 As a side note, another chord that is closely related to the Major 7 is the Major 6 chord which has the chord tones 1, 3, 5, and 6.
 See this other post on how to play Major 6 chords on guitar.